javinovo/rust-basics/README.md

 [Rust](https://www.rust-lang.org) is a [procedural](https://en.wikipedia.org/wiki/Procedural_programming) strongly-typed language with some functional features like **closures** and **iterators**.
 Conceived as a systems programming language it also offers considerable concurrency support and interoperability with other languages.

-It is NOT object-oriented, featuring the following [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type):
+It is not object-oriented, [arguably](https://doc.rust-lang.org/book/second-edition/ch17-01-what-is-oo.html).
+It features the following [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type):
 * Product types: **tuples** and **structs**
 * Sum types: **enums**